Month ending 28 February 2026 Last updated: 3 March 2026

-Self-confidence is the fastest-growing skill appearing in UK job openings
+Self-confidence and hard work are the fastest-growing skills appearing in UK job openings

-Self-confidence and passion are the soft skills employers are increasingly seeking in today’s workers.
-Overall, the top skills are highly relational and highlight a trend toward initiative and positive attitude.
+Self-confidence and hard work are the soft skills employers are increasingly seeking in today’s workers.
+This is the second month in a row that self-confidence has topped the list.
+Overall, the top skills are highly relational and highlight a trend toward initiative and a growth mindset.
 In an uncertain environment and challenging times, it is clear that employers are looking to create teams that are intrinsically-motivated and will help maintain a positive work environment.

 Methodology

-Market IQ collects job postings daily from over 7 million+ websites in the U.S. Our system automatically identifies, extracts, and structures job data into 100+ attributes using Textkernel’s AI powered parsing technology.
-Each posting is normalized against professional taxonomies, enriched with company information, and deduplicated using sophisticated algorithms to identify unique job opportunities.
-The system maintains high levels of accuracy through automated quality controls and continuous improvement processes, making it a trusted source for U.S. labor market insights.
+Market IQ collects job postings daily from over 5 million websites across the U.K. Our system automatically identifies, extracts, and structures job data into 100+ attributes using Textkernel’s AI powered parsing technology.
+Each posting is normalised against professional taxonomies, enriched with company information, and deduplicated using sophisticated algorithms to identify unique job opportunities.
+The system maintains high levels of accuracy through automated quality controls and continuous improvement processes, making it a trusted source for U.K. labour market insights.

 Skills

-Market IQ utilizes Textkernel’s proprietary Skills Normalization Taxonomy (SNT) to extract and normalize skills from job postings.
+Market IQ utilizes Textkernel’s proprietary Skills Normalisation Taxonomy (SNT) to extract and normalise skills from job postings.
 Our taxonomy encompasses 13,200+ unique skill concepts mapped through 250,000+ terms, covering professional skills, IT skills, soft skills, and languages.
-Using advanced machine learning, the system identifies skills in context, disambiguates ambiguous terms, and normalizes them to standardized concepts—enabling accurate cross-market analysis regardless of how employers phrase skill requirements.
-The taxonomy is continuously updated quarterly based on millions of job postings, market feedback, and labor market trends.
-This data-driven approach ensures Market IQ captures both established and emerging skills as they appear in the U.S. job market, providing unparalleled insights into skill demand across industries and regions.
+Using advanced machine learning, the system identifies skills in context, disambiguates ambiguous terms, and normalises them to standardised concepts—enabling accurate cross-market analysis regardless of how employers phrase skill requirements.
+The taxonomy is continuously updated quarterly based on millions of job postings, market feedback, and labour market trends.
+This data-driven approach ensures Market IQ captures both established and emerging skills as they appear in the U.K. job market, providing unparalleled insights into skill demand across industries and regions.
 All analysis of skills excludes any skills that appear in fewer than 10,000 job descriptions.

 Subscribe for timely trends, data, and analysis